pharmon0/Harmon_ECGR5105_FinalProject/README.md

-# Harmon_ECGR5105_FinalProject
- ECGR 5105 Final Project for Phillip Harmon

-## Projection of GDP Growth in Conjunction with Internet Accessibility
+# Projection of GDP Growth in Conjunction with Internet Accessibility
 Phillip Harmon, 801177304
  - Project Manager
  - Lead Engineer